lasp/fp32-fsw-xmera/algorithms/bodyRateMiscompare/bodyRateMiscompare.rst

 a fault and outputs the IMU rate.
 Otherwise, it outputs the star tracker rate.
 The output also includes a boolean flag indicating whether the fault was detected.

-Once a fault has been declared, it is **sticky**: the algorithm continues to output the IMU rate and report a fault on all subsequent calls, regardless of the input values.
-The persistence counter is no longer evaluated after the fault becomes sticky.
+Once a fault has been declared, it persists: the algorithm continues to output the IMU rate and report a fault on all subsequent calls, regardless of the input values.
+The persistence counter is no longer evaluated after the fault is triggered.

 Algorithm Assumptions and Limitations
 -------------------------------------
-- The threshold :math:`\tau` must be strictly positive.
-A zero or negative threshold is invalid.
-- The fault persistence limit :math:`N` must be at least 1.
 - The two input rates must be expressed in the same frame and units.
-- The comparison uses a strict greater-than check (:math:`\|\Delta \omega\| > \tau`).
-- The fault is sticky: once declared, it cannot be cleared without resetting the algorithm.
+- The fault persists: once declared, it cannot be cleared without resetting the algorithm.
 - The algorithm does not validate the physical plausibility of the input rates beyond finite arithmetic.

 Module Description (Xmera Usage)